Physical Determination of the Action

-Consider a simple application where we have a reservoir with equivalent physical objects $\left\{ \circMunit \right\}$.
-Suppose we can tightly connect two of them $\circMunit\!\ast\!\circMunit$ such that the composite acts like a single rigid body (see figure \ref{pic_BER_composite_collision}).
+Consider a simple application where we provide a reservoir with identically constituted objects $\left\{ \circMunit \right\}$.
+Suppose we can tightly connect two of them such that the composite $\circMunit\!\ast\!\circMunit$ acts like one rigid body (see figure \ref{pic_BER_composite_collision}).